 Our curriculum marries a solid foundation in chemical engineering principles with modern data science and computational tools.
 You’ll have the flexibility to tailor your education to your interests and academic goals.
-Concentrations are available in Biomedical Engineering, Energy, or Materials.
+Concentrations are available in Biomolecular Engineering, Energy, or Materials.

 Research and Internships

 Working alongside faculty and Ph.D. students, you’ll have opportunities to participate in research in many of the most exciting and innovative fields of chemical and biomolecular engineering.

 You can choose research for course credit or as a paid research assistant.

 Expand your skills and global perspective by studying abroad.
 Semester-long programs in locations around the world are available through Notre Dame International Study Abroad.

 The College of Engineering offers 6-week summer programs in locations around the world Students who participate in the Summer London Program with Imperial College, a summer experience designed for students studying chemical engineering, work in the pilot-scale carbon capture plant right on campus.

 Our students are active in the Notre Dame chapter of The American Institute of Chemical Engineers (AIChE), the primary professional student organization for chemical engineering students, as well as many other clubs and professional organizations.